Student Bulletin – Registration

 1. Students may drop upper-division courses without professor approval through the fourth week of the semester.
 It is the student’s responsibility to know the tuition and fee refund provisions.

-2. After the fourth week of the semester, students may drop a class only with the professor’s signature and the approval of the senior assistant dean for student services.
-Add/drop forms are available from the Student Services Office.
+2. After the fourth week of the semester, students may drop a class only with the approval of the professor and the senior assistant dean for student services.

 3. After the 10th week of the semester, students may drop a class for good cause shown and only with the permission of the senior assistant dean for student services.
 The cause need not be grave, but it should not appear to the dean that the student is dropping the class for an inappropriate reason.